-In addition to local appointments, Sheperd also serves her constituents on a state and national level.
-Locally Sheperd has served on the Board of the Georgia Municipal Associations and now serves as a member of the Community Development Committee and Georgia Municipal Black Caucus.
-A proud and active member of the National League of Cities (NLC), she also serves on The Community Development Committee, a member of the Board of Women in Municipal Government and National Black Caucus of Local Elected Officials.
-Sheperd’s State and National presence and involvement has brought great programs to the City of Atlanta including the launch of the NLC CVS/ Caremark Prescription Discount Card Program and NLC Utility Service Partners Warranty Program which offers residents options to reduce the high costs of home utility repair on water infrastructure.
+In addition to local appointments, Joyce also serves her constituents on state and national levels.
+Statewide, Joyce was a board member of the Georgia Municipal Associations and now holds membership on the Georgia Municipal Black Caucus.
+Nationally, she is a proud and active member of the National League of Cities, a resource advocate for the nation’s cities and their leaders.
+Joyce serves on the NLC’s Women in Municipal Government Board of Directors and is a member of the National Black Caucus of Local Elected Officials.
+Her state and national involvement has brought great programs to Atlanta, including NLC-sponsored programs to reduce the high costs of prescription medicines and home utility repair on water infrastructures.

-Sheperd is the recipient of numerous awards recognizing her dedication and leadership in the Atlanta community, including the National Common Cause Public Service Achievement Award, Atlanta City Council President Community Service Award, and the John C. Birdine Distinguished Leadership Award.
+Joyce is the recipient of numerous awards recognizing her dedication and leadership in the Atlanta community, including the National Common Cause Public Service Achievement Award, the Atlanta City Council Presidential Community Service Award, and the John C. Birdine Distinguished Leadership Award.

 Joyce is a graduate of Booker T. Washington High School in the Atlanta Public Schools.
 She was a 2007 graduate of the Atlanta Regional Commission’s Regional Leadership Institute, bringing together leaders from across the region, and a 2015 graduate of Leadership Atlanta, one of the oldest sustained community leadership programs in the nation.